UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

 - `inv reflʲ ≐ reflʲ`.

-While the last three equalities hold by the same computations as for the judgmentally involutive identity types using the fact that `inv reflʸ ≐ reflʸ`, strict associativity relies on the strict associativity of the underlying yoneda identity types.
-See the file about judgmentally involutive identity types for further details on these computations.
+While the last three equalities hold by the same computations as for the strictly involutive identity types using the fact that `inv reflʸ ≐ reflʸ`, strict associativity relies on the strict associativity of the underlying yoneda identity types.
+See the file about strictly involutive identity types for further details on these computations.

 In addition to these strict algebraic laws, we can also define a recursion